 There are so many great reasons why you should increase your walking speed over time.
-Walking faster increases heart rate and that offers so many healthy benefits such as:
+Walking faster increases heart rate, and that offers health benefits such as:

-We all can use more energy and simply increasing your walking speed can help.
-Not only does walking increase metabolism, but it also helps you sleep better at night which in turn improves energy levels during the day.
+We all can use more energy, and simply increasing your walking speed can help.
+Not only does walking increase metabolism, but it also helps you sleep better at night, which improves energy levels during the day.

-The distance that you walk each day is of course a major factor in how many calories one may burn by taking a stroll.
+The distance that you walk each day is, of course, a significant factor in how many calories one may burn by taking a stroll.
 But, increasing your walking speed increases how many calories per hour you burn.
 Not only that, as your heart rate increases, you burn additional calories as well.

-As mentioned early, walking briskly increases heart rate, and that also strengthens the heart which lowers your risk of heart disease.
+As mentioned early, walking briskly increases heart rate, strengthening the heart, which lowers your risk of heart disease.
 Walking has been shown to help lower blood pressure, reduce cholesterol, and prevent diabetes.

-Flexibility greatly affects stride length.
+Flexibility significantly affects stride length.
 There are multiple stretches that help increase flexibility and improve your walking speed.
 Some great stretches to include are:

-How many times were we told to “sit up straight” by our mothers?
-Well, as always Mom knows best!
+How often were we told to “sit up straight” by our mothers?
+As always, Mom knows best!
 If you have ever participated in power walking, you know that good posture is a deal-breaker.
 Keep your shoulders pulled back, pull your belly button in towards your spine, and hold your head upright.
 This will help engage your core muscles, protect you from injury, and help increase speed.

 How you hold your arms during a walk has a huge impact on your speed.
-Focus on holding your arms at a 90-degree angle and then slightly pumping your arms as you walk will help increase speed and improve muscle tone.
+Focus on holding your arms at a 90-degree angle and then slightly pumping them as you walk will help increase speed and improve muscle tone.

 As you walk and concentrate on your posture, also be aware of your heels.
-With each step, make sure that you land on your heel and then roll your foot forward.
+Make sure that you land on your heel and then roll your foot forward with each step.

-Walking is a simple and safe exercise for people of any age, however, there is always a risk of injury in any exercise.
+Walking is a simple and safe exercise for people of any age; however, there is always a risk of injury in any exercise.
 Building lower body strength, achieving good balance, and proper stretching are all important factors when walking, especially if you are on uneven terrain or hills.
-Some common walking injuries include lower back strain, hip flexor strain, hamstring strain, and plantar fasciitis.
+Common walking injuries include lower back strain, hip flexor strain, hamstring strain, and plantar fasciitis.
 Simple steps to ensure success include:

-Remember that consistent exercise is good and increasing your walking speed may take some time.
+Remember that regular exercise is good, and increasing your walking speed may take some time.
 Don’t rush yourself and think that it must be done overnight.
-Implement these steps a little at a time and you will find success in your walking exercise routine.
+Implement these steps a little at a time, and you will find success in your walking exercise routine.